ogamespec/ogame-opensource/README.md

 ![whc50b7bd1f6b2a2](/imgstore/whc50b7bd1f6b2a2.jpg)

 Currently only Russian, English and Deutch languages are supported.
 Other language packs can be submitted by volunteers.
 The game engine is multilingual.
-This mean you can play with your preffered language in any universe.

 Features:
 - Original game mechanics!